Unicron: Film series

 Debuting in Transformers: The Last Knight, the six horns of Unicron began appearing out of the Earth in response to the approach of Cybertron.
 Unicron is noted by Quintessa to be another name for Earth, and Optimus Prime recognizes Unicron as Cybertron's ancient enemy.
 Quintessa plans to drain Unicron's energy to restore the damaged Cybertron, killing life on Earth in the process.
 Simmons later helps Burton locate an ancient book containing details about Unicron, noting that the center-point of Unicron's horns (during the era when all of the Earth's continents formed Pangaea) is Stonehenge.
 Megatron and Quintessa begin draining energy from Unicron but are foiled, and later Quintessa (disguised as a human) approaches a scientist studying one of Unicron's horns to warn him not to touch the chaos-bringer and offers a way to kill him.

+Unicron appears in the 2023 film Transformers: Rise of the Beasts, voiced by Colman Domingo.
+In the film, he is a planet-eater who consumes them as fuel.
+Devouring the home planet of the Maximals, who escape with the Transwarp Key to Earth, he sends his Terrorcon servants to find it.
+After the Terrorcons obtain the two halves of the key, Unicron emerges through a portal near Earth, intent on devouring the planet.
+However, Optimus Prime destroys the key, collapsing the portal and trapping Unicron in the other side.